elixir-lang/elixir-lang.github.com/_posts/2023-09-20-strong-arrows-gradual-typing.markdown

 def identity(arg), do: arg
 ```

-Or course, we can provide syntax sugar for those constraints:
+Of course, we can provide syntax sugar for those constraints:

 ```elixir
 $ a -> a when a: number()